pramos-m/ft_trello/README.md

-# Peer2Pong
+# ft_trello

 ## Description

-Peer2Pong is a web application designed to manage competitive ping pong activities.
+ft_trello is a web application designed to manage tasks.

 ## Technologies Used